Dr Jacqueline Rowarth: Why the regenerative farming dream won't come true

 The conservative value of export earnings from meat and dairy in New Zealand is approximately $23 billion and embedded N emissions are 4 per cent of the global load.
 Australian exports are approximately NZ$18 billion generating 21 per cent of the N emissions traded.

-New Zealand's efficiency is in jeopardy if Greenpeace's wish for Regenerative Agriculture is granted.
+New Zealand's efficiency is in jeopardy if the wish for regenerative agriculture is granted.

 An MPI funded review reported that lax grazing results in a deterioration in pasture quality.
 Multi-species beyond six (different growth habits including flowering times creates competition and death) does likewise.